JTSDK/jtsdk64-tools/docs/setup/overview.md

 It is highly recommended that users `uninstall` all previous JTSDK componsnts before using this guide.
 There are ways to work around this requirement, however, it can be teadious and error prone.
 For the best results, a clean install is the development teams recomendation.

+## Installation Order

+While some areas can be skipped, or added later, this guide--and this authors personal recommendation--will proceed in the oder listed.
+Advanced users may elect to move through the order as they see fit, however, be aware of the limitation and potential for issues in doing so.

+## Living Document

+Many sections of this site are `under construction`.
+As new content is made available it will be added to the site after review.
+All content will remain relevant to the latest release of the `JTSDK64-Tools v3.2.x Stream`.
+Any Change to the Major or Minor version schema will result in a tag of the existing main branch and migration to the next release.

 ## Preferred Environment

 If and where possible, users should first install `JTSDK64-Tools` in a Virtual Machine (VM).
 While the process aims to prevent unforseen events to the users main system, there is always the potential for issues to ariase, thus, using a VM  will help mitigate such risk.